 In every exam pack, there seem to be one or two questions that I call the “crazy questions”.
 These are questions that don’t fall into any of the above categories and are totally unpredictable!
 If you get one of these questions, my advice is to take a deep breath, and answer the question as best you can.

 First of all, the examiner will be aware that the topic is strange, so will be impressed with anything you give as an answer!
 Also, it is totally fine to start your two minutes by explaining why you find this particular topic strange / difficult!
 For example, here you could definitely start by saying “Well, I am forty-three years old, so it is a bit of a struggle remembering anything that I learned at primary school.
 I also hate maths, so it is probably the worst subject you could have asked me about.
 However, what I do remember is …” This would not only sound natural, but it would also take about 20 seconds of the time!!!

 Start your two minutes by explaining why you think the topic is difficult.

 Do your best to address the card as fully as you can – the examiner knows that it is a hard question, so just do your best!

 So, from today, when you are practising your cue cards, try to think of the TYPES of cue card so that you can practice the different TYPES OF LANGUAGE you need to answer them properly.
-If you need help preparing for IELTS Speaking, then why not join one of my speaking courses?
+If you need help preparing for IELTS Speaking, then why not join one of our Speaking Packages?

 All of our teachers are native speakers who have at least 5 years’ experience, so we can offer you specialised advice and training to ensure you achieve the score you need.
-I offer a range of options from Mock Speaking Tests (with an accurate score and feedback) to full 4-hour face-to-face courses that take an in-depth look at every part of the speaking test.
+We offer a range of options from Mock Speaking Tests (with an accurate score and feedback) to face-to-face lessons that take an in-depth look at every part of the speaking test.